Volunteering in Micronesia

 Volunteer Organizations Offering Assignments in the Pacific Region

-Australian Business Volunteers Abroad, www.abv.org.au.
-A Canberra-based agency which focuses on capacity building within micro, small, medium and large enterprises in the private sector, and is largely funded by AusAid, the Australian Government's overseas aid agency.
+Australian Business Volunteers Abroad is a Canberra-based agency which focuses on capacity building within micro, small, medium and large enterprises in the private sector, and is largely funded by AusAid, the Australian Government's overseas aid agency.
 It operates in 11 countries in South East Asia and the Pacific region.
 Generally ABV volunteers are expected to have at least five years experience in their field of expertise.
 Assignments range from one month to a year's duration and the average is about two months.

-Australian Volunteers Abroad, www.australianvolunteers.com.
-Assignments can be from three to 24 months and placements are world wide as well as remote areas of Australia.
+Australian Volunteers Abroad offers assignments ranging from three to 24 months and placements are worldwide as well as remote areas of Australia.
 Skills required range from agriculture, to finance, education and training to health and media.

-United Nations Development Program (UNDP), ww.undp.org.
-Search for paid jobs as well as volunteering positions.
+Go to the United Nations Development Program (UNDP) site and search for paid jobs as well as volunteering positions.
 No specific financial outlay is required for the above, but many other volunteer organizations do expect you to pay for travel, accommodation and other expenses.